MuseDevInc/muse-app/README.md

 - Mongoose
 - Express
 - React
-- Node.js
+- Node.js - <a href="https://github.com/MuseDevInc/muse-api"><strong>Backend repo on github is found here »</strong></a>

 ### Also using
 - Material UI components
-- Socket for live messaging/chat
+- Socket for live messaging/chat: <a href="https://github.com/MuseDevInc/socket"><strong>Repo for socket server »</strong></a>
-- Spotify API for album covers and 30second song snippets
+- Spotify API for album covers and 30-second song snippets
-- Framer-motion for swiping
+- Framer-motion for swiping animation

 <p align="right">(<a href="#top">back to top</a>)</p>